amrbedair/daft-task/README.md

 Here I am going to implement this with some technologies I feel you maybe interested in

 ## Yii
-This implementation utilizes the great Yii framework [version 2.x], it is a regular web application that does not has the new separation between backend and frontend, although I tried to do the best practices using ajax, caching, and partial renders when required to enhance performance as much as possible
+This implementation utilizes the great Yii framework [version 2.x], it is a regular web application that does not has the new separation between backend and frontend, although I tried to do the best practices using ajax, caching, and partial rendering when required to enhance performance as much as possible

 **To run this app simply do**
 * copy the directory yii2 into your servers docroot